stefanazzz/Lisan/README.md

   - Mathematica&copy; .m file
   - Mathematica&copy; .pdf file (pdf version of the notebook)

-- The code defines equations for
+- The code uses equations defined in the Manuscript, to calculate values of:
   - stress intensity
   - static fracture energy
   - energy flow as a function of rupture velocity

-- Then the code
-  - uses the energy flow equation to compute rupture velocity as a function of position on an indealised earthquake fault model
+  - rupture velocity as a function of position

-  - plots the solution for different scenarios
+- Then the code plots the solution of velocity of rupture as a function of position on the fault for different scenarios

 - Reproduction
-  does not necessarily need Mathematica.
+  Reproduction of these graphics does not necessarily need Mathematica.
   Indeed this code essentially evaluates and plots analytical solutions that are described in the Methods of the manuscript.
   The plotting of the same solutions using the same parameter values can be reproduced with any common coding (e.g. python with numpy and matplotlib).